jarda-svoboda/svelte-modular/README.md

 #### Modules
 - [x] Standalone
 - [x] Server-side prefetch (bit hacky)
-- [x] Built-in Sapper inner routing (Routing can be done with custom router)
+- [x] Built-in Sapper inner routing
+(Routing can be done with custom router, which means that no Sapper is needed for modules - you can use pure Svelte instead)